sparklingdataocean/gh-pages/_posts/2018-04-04-word2vec2graphInsights.markdown

 </a>

 <p><h3>Next Post - Associations (continue)</h3>
-In the next several posts we will deeper look at data associations.</p>
+In the next post we will talk about Word2Vec2Graph presentation on The Web Conference in Lyon, France.</p>